segmentio/segment-docs/src/getting-started/use-cases/setup.md

 > warning "Changing your use case"
 > Once you've reviewed the suggested events for a use case, you won't be able to change the use case.
 If you want to see a full breakdown of each use case before commiting to one, click **Change use case** to begin the use case flow again.
 You can also view the [Use Cases Reference guide](/docs/getting-started/use-cases/reference/) to see what Segment recommends for each use case.

-On the **Set up checklist** page, you'll see the full checklist for the use case you've chosen.
+On the **Setup checklist** page, you'll see the full checklist for the use case you've chosen.
 This checklist applies to all use cases, though the suggested events, sources, and destinations differ between use cases.

 1. In the **Review suggested events** list item, click **Review**.
 2. Segment shows you the recommended events and properties typically tracked for your use case.